garyfleming/solitude-jekyll/README.md

 Then go to localhost:4000

-## Publish ##

-No longer needed.
-Covered by GH Actions.

-### Build/publish for GH Pages
+### Build/publish

-No longer needed.
-Covered by GH Actions.
+Coveredf by a GH Action workflow.
+See `.github/workflows/main.yml` for details.

 ## TODO ##